katjapennanen/scoreboard-app/README.md

 This is an demo app for a job application.
 A simple scoreboard using React.js and <a href="http://lokijs.org/#/">LokiJS</a> NoSql database (non-persistent), with the ability to list, sort and add scores.
+Styling done in plain CSS.